JOHNVINCENTABENETA/starlink/README.md

 # Starlink Data Usage Scraper 🛰️

-A self-contained Python scraper that extracts **daily and monthly data usage (GB)** from embedded Starlink account HTML pages and exports everything into a single organized CSV file.
+A Python scraper that extracts **daily and monthly data usage (GB)** from saved Starlink account HTML pages and exports everything into a single organized CSV file.

-> **No HTML files needed** — the billing-period pages are already embedded inside `scraper.py`.

 ---